ZME Science

 Tensile structures like the one at the Olympic Stadium in Munich were discovered with the help of soap bubbles.
 Image via Wiki Commons.

 Structural engineer Frei Otto used soap bubble films to determine the geometry of a sheet of least surface area that spreads between several points, and translated this geometry into revolutionary tensile roof structures.
 Soap bubbles can also merge, maintaining the shape with the least surface.
 If the bubbles are of equal size, their common wall is flat.
 If they aren’t the same size, their common wall bulges into the larger bubble.
-There is actually an equation which predicts how two bubbles will merge – the Young-Laplace equation.
+There is actually an equation that predicts how two bubbles will merge – the Young-Laplace equation.

-The largest free floating soap bubble has a volume of 20.65 m³ (729.25 ft³) and was made using a wand.
+The largest free-floating soap bubble has a volume of 20.65 m³ (729.25 ft³) and was made using a wand.
 It was produced by Megan Colby Parker (USA) at Forges Field Recreational Park, Plymouth, Massachusetts, United States, on 27 April 2013.

 Someone who makes soap bubbles professionally is called a bubbleologist.
 Here, bubbleologist Samsam Bubbleman blows the world’s largest free-floating soap bubble at the time.
 His record has been surpassed however in 2013.
 Image via The Telegraph.